-The installation of a contemporary wood burner stove is a relatively simple process providing some simple principles are followed.
+The installation of a contemporary wood burning stove is a relatively simple process providing some simple principles are followed.
 The installation of any stove should be taken seriously and a carbon monoxide detector always installed in the room were the stove is situated.

 Here is a comprehensive list of the items you will need